Outer Hebrides

-The Outer Hebrides (/ˈhɛbrɪdiːz/ HEB-rid-eez) or Western Isles (na h-Eileanan Siar /gd/, na h-Eileanan an Iar /gd/ or na h-Innse Gall), sometimes known as the Long Isle or Long Island (an t-Eilean Fada), is an island chain off the west coast of mainland Scotland.
+The Outer Hebrides (Note: /ˈhɛbrɪdiːz/ HEB-rid-eez) or Western Isles (Note: na h-Eileanan Siar /gd/, na h-Eileanan an Iar /gd/ or na h-Innse Gall), sometimes known as the Long Isle or Long Island (Note: an t-Eilean Fada), is an island chain off the west coast of mainland Scotland.

 It is the longest archipelago in the British Isles.
 The islands form part of the archipelago of the Hebrides, separated from the Scottish mainland and from the Inner Hebrides by the waters of the Minch, the Little Minch, and the Sea of the Hebrides.
 The Outer Hebrides are considered to be the traditional heartland of the Gaelic language.
-The islands form one of the 32 council areas of Scotland, which since 1998 has used only the Gaelic form of its name, including in English language contexts.
+The islands form one of the 32 council areas of Scotland; since 1998, the area has used only the Gaelic form of its name, including in English language contexts.
 The council area is called Na h-Eileanan an Iar ('the Western Isles') and its council is Comhairle nan Eilean Siar ('Council of the Western Isles').